jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 let ages = List.map((u: User.t) => u.age, User.admins);
 ```

 This is a consequence of the way type inference works: as we saw, type checking is done left to right, so when the compiler evaluates the `map` callback `u => u.age`, in the case without type annotations, it has no information about what `u` is.
+The type checker errors out before being able to reach that part of the line that actually has enough information to infer the type.

-Maybe if we used the pipe operator, it would work? `User.admins` would appear first in that case. 🤔
+Maybe if we used the pipe operator, it would work?
+The order of the parameters would be inverted, and `User.admins` would appear first in that case. 🤔

 Let's see: